 CIRCLE Progress Monitoring and TX-KEA are conceptually aligned.
 However, they are not vertically or horizontally equated so their scores are not comparable at this time.

 Will TX-KEA include a way to track children back to their pre-k or child care programs?

-TX-KEA will be integrated into TEA’s longitudinal assessment system, but will not be tracked to kindergarten students’ earlier education/care programs.
+TX-KEA will be integrated into TEA’s longitudinal assessment system, the Texas Student Data System, but will not be tracked to kindergarten students’ earlier education/care programs.